 Even better, the “piss and watercolor” complaint doesn’t extend to the largely bright and colorful dungeons either.
 Even the underground locations like the Catacombs and National Mines feel airy and spacious.
 I get to explore lots of pretty areas and pick up lots of stuff, what’s not to like?

 The battle system is charming as well.
 I don’t know what kind of combat the original had, but Shin Atelier Rorona has an SRPG-style system like the DS games.
-Only with a bigger field and much faster and much more fluid.
-There are squares and movement ranges, but you also have the illusion of free movement within that limited range which is kind of fun.
+Only with a bigger field and much faster and much more fluid battles.
+There are squares and movement ranges but you also have the illusion of free movement within that limited range, which is kind of fun.
 It’s mostly cosmetic, but I’m playing Fire Emblem Echoes at the same time and this feels a lot less stiff and formal even before you account for the party member who likes to whack enemies with a frying pan.

 Don’t let the FE comparison fool you, though, it’s not particularly strategic.
 Kill enemies with earlier turns, get behind them where possible, that’s about it.
 But each battle moves fast, even bosses aren’t too hard, most enemies are dodgeable and you can escape without penalty from most fights.
 EXP is plentiful and level ups are frequent.
 It’s the most enjoyable combat system I’ve seen in an Atelier game… though the competition isn’t exactly fierce.